 1 training credit corresponds to 1 hour of continuous training.

-1 year of assessment period corresponds to 10 continuous training credits.
+A 1 year assessment period corresponds to 10 continuous training credits.

-5 year-assessment period corresponds to 80 continuous training credits.
+A 5 year assessment period corresponds to 80 continuous training credits.

 The accreditation process is based on “Bases and Procedure of Continuous Training of the Estonian Bar Association” and appendix 1.
 Available only in Estonian (please see „Eesti Advokatuuri täiendusõppe alused ja kord“ and „Lisa 1“).

 Are there any training activities carried out in conjunction with other legal professionals?
 If yes: How does it work?

 Yes, for example trainings focused on the attorneys’ obligations regarding money laundering and terrorist financing prevention, regular trainings in cooperation with the Financial Intelligence Unit are carried out.
 Roundtables on various legal issues are held in cooperation with courts.